COMMUNITY RESEARCH

 WHAT IS THE CRAB?

-The Community Research Advisory Board (CRAB) is a group of diverse community members.
-CRAB members partner with the HEALTH Center for Addictions Research and Cancer Prevention at the University of Houston (UH) to provide affiliated investigators with feedback on their research projects from conception and design through disseminating results.
+Members of the The Community Research Advisory Board (CRAB) partner with the HEALTH Center for Addictions Research and Cancer Prevention at the University of Houston (UH) to provide affiliated investigators with feedback on their research projects from conception and design through disseminating results.

 The CRAB members receive training from the Community Engagement Core of the HEALTH Center for Addictions Research and Cancer Prevention regarding research ethics, design, and execution.
 CRAB members provide their knowledge, experience, and insights in the review of research projects to: